-NOCN provides training sessions for all of End Point Assessors through a variety of training methods such as webinars, briefings and updates which will ensure that you are kept up to date with qualification requirements and quality assurance procedures.
+NOCN will provide training sessions for all our End Point Assessors through a variety of training methods such as webinars, briefings and updates which will ensure that they are kept up to date with qualification requirements and quality assurance procedures.

-- A thorough knowledge of your occupational area
+• A thorough knowledge of their occupational area

-- Recent experience of your chosen occupational route which demonstrates industry competence
+• Recent experience of their chosen occupational route which demonstrates industry competence

-To apply, please send your Equal Opportunities Monitoring Form (download below) to email@example.com and email your CV with a covering letter, stating why you are the best person for the job, with recent examples of how you meet the key requirements of the role.
-Send this to:
+To apply, please send your CV with a covering letter, stating why you are the best person for the job, with recent examples of how you meet the key requirements of the role.